-- He requires care that can only be provided in a hospital
+- Required care is provided in a hospital or clinic setting

-- The facility has been designated and approved by Medicare as a participating hospital
+- Medicare has designated and approved the participating hospital or clinic

-Medicare Part A is hospital coverage and covers the following inpatient hospital services:
+Medicare Part A, your hospital insurance, covers the following inpatient hospital services

 - Semi-private room (If a private room is deemed medically necessary, Medicare will cover the charge.
-If a patient insists on a private room when it is not required, Medicare will pay the semi-private rate and the patient will be responsible for the remainder of the cost.)
+If you insist on a private room when it isn’t required, Medicare will pay the semi-private room rate and you will be responsible for the difference.